htvekov/hasp-docs/docs/configuration/mqtt.md

 ---

-Click 'Save Settings' to save you settings to the device.
+Click 'Save Settings' to save your settings to the device.
 A restart is required to make the settings active.
 Navigate back to the Main Menu and click Restart to activate the settings.

 ## Commandline